Poetry, essays and other musings by Cathy Standiford

 Author: Cathy Standiford

-In addition to writing and volunteering, Cathy enjoys reading, knitting, cooking and walking with her husband, John.
+In addition to writing and volunteering, Cathy enjoys reading, knitting, cooking and walking with her husband, John and Lemon, their dog.

 Seasonal changes are subtle in southern California, but they do exist.
 Cooler evenings have finally arrived–there was even a bit of rain this morning.
 The most reliable sign that summer/fall is transitioning to fall/winter is the growing number of liquid amber leaves falling onto the patio.
 Fallen leaves signal changes to come as we close out one year and anticipate the next.
 Gandhi challenged us to “be the change we want to see in the world.”
 The leaves remind me there is much work to be done–personally and collectively–to create a better world for everyone.

 Like ballerinas waiting